Experienced in Every Type of DUI Charge in CA

 Probable Cause in Santa Rosa DUI Cases

-- Observable Traffic Violations: The officer must witness you committing a traffic violation, such as speeding, running a red light, weaving in and out of lanes, or driving with faulty lights.
+Observable Traffic Violations: This is the most common reason.
+The officer must witness you committing a traffic violation, such as:

-- Erratic Driving: If the officer observes behavior like swerving, braking erratically, or driving slowly without reason, they can pull you over.
+Erratic Driving: If the officer observes erratic driving behavior that suggests impairment, they can pull you over.
+This might include:

 Pulled Over for a Broken Taillight or Cellphone-Use and Charged with a DUI?